microplastics-cluster/UTOPIA_model/README.md

 ## Model Workflow

+Description of the workflow followed to develope UTOPIA

 ### 1- Select input parameters through interactive voila dashboards to generate input csv files
 (to be done)